Government shutdown could rattle already-shaky markets, hobble economic growth

 President Donald Trump has threatened a partial government shutdown over his demand for more funding to build a border wall, but such a move could have economic as well as political casualties, economists say.

-With no resolution in sight for lawmakers, and a president at loggerheads even within his own party’s leadership, economists worry that political dysfunction could undercut investor and consumer confidence, hobbling the economy’s chances for continued growth in 2019.
+With no resolution in sight for lawmakers, and a president at loggerheads with his own party’s leadership, economists worry that political dysfunction could undercut investor and consumer confidence, hobbling the economy’s chances for continued growth in 2019.

 “Democrats don’t have much incentive at the moment to make a deal.
 At the same time, it looks like Trump is digging in,” said Andrew Hunter, senior U.S. economist at Capital Economics.
 “All of this just doesn’t generally bode well for next year.”

-Although the current looming shutdown would impact only about one-quarter of the government and would hit nonessential workers and functions, economists are framing the showdown as a preview of how larger battles — such as the March deadline to raise the debt ceiling — could play out once Democrats retake control of the House of Representatives.
+Although a shutdown would affect only about a quarter of the government and hit nonessential workers and functions, economists are framing it as a preview of how larger battles — such as the March deadline to raise the debt ceiling — could play out once Democrats retake control of the House.

 “If things continue as they are, it’s easy to see that becoming a hotly contested issue,” Hunter told NBC News.
-“There is a risk just given the fractured nature of the political environment at the moment that the shutdown could last for weeks or months rather than days,” he said.
+“There is a risk just given the fractured nature of the political environment at the moment that the shutdown could last for weeks or months rather than days."

 “Both parties see shutdowns as a political liability,” he said.
 “I think it’s likely to be more of an inconvenience and an embarrassment than a catastrophe.”

 Wessel added, though, that a prolonged shutdown would be another story.
 “If this goes on for more than two or three weeks, it becomes more of a problem,” he said.
-“If the government appears incapable of handling a situation, then I think it does shake people’s confidence,” he said.
+“If the government appears incapable of handling a situation, then I think it does shake people’s confidence."

 The biggest variable is the duration, economists say.
 The 16-day shutdown in 2013 over the debt ceiling cost the U.S. $24 billion, according to Standard & Poor’s.
 The concern is that a crisis of confidence could spook investors and rattle an already-shaky market, which in turn could cause the engine of consumer spending that powers much of the economy to seize.